 I can't think of any big city in Europe where you wake up literally at "cock crow."
 In Tangier, Morocco — right across the Strait of Gibraltar from Spain — the roosters, even more than the minaret's call to prayer, make sure the city wakes up early.
-I spent a recent birthday in Tangier, and started my special day with the roosters.
+I spent one birthday in Tangier, and started my special day with the roosters.

 I arrived in Tangier after a quick ferry ride from Tarifa, on the southern coast of Spain.
 Though it's just a 35-minute boat ride away, Tangier feels a world apart from Europe.
 Like almost every city in Morocco, Tangier is split into a new town and an old town (medina).
 The old town, encircled by a medieval wall, has colorful markets; twisty, hilly streets; and the Kasbah, with its palace and mosque.
 The Grand Socco, a big, noisy square, is the link between the old and new parts of town.
 The city is light on museums and attractions, but it doesn't need them; Tangier's sights are living in the streets.

 To celebrate my birthday, I spent a couple of hours alone, just floating through the back alleys.
 Wandering through the market, just off the Grand Socco, I came across a collage of vivid images.
 A butcher was making a colorful curtain of entrails, creating mellow stripes of all textures.
 Camera-shy Berber tribeswomen were in town selling goat cheese wrapped in palm leaves.

 A man lumbered through the crowd pushing a ramshackle cart laden with a huge side of beef.
 He made a honking sound, and at first I thought he was just being funny.
 But it wasn't the comical beep-beep I'd make if I were behind a wheelbarrow.
 Small-time shipping was his livelihood, and his vocal chords were the only horn he had.